jbreue16/2DDGpaper-Verification/README.md

 This ensures that your contribution meets the quality standards and helps maintain the long-term reliability and maintainability of the project.

 Furthermore, contributions aimed at improving or extending the evaluation functions are highly encouraged.
-# Project repo
-Your code goes in this repo.
-Please add a description here including:
-- authors
-- project
-- things we will find interesting later

-Please update the environment.yml with your python environment requirements.

-The output repository can be found at:
-[output_repo]() (not actually set yet because no remote has been configured at this moment
-# Project repo
-Your code goes in this repo.
-Please add a description here including:
-- authors
-- project
-- things we will find interesting later

-Please update the environment.yml with your python environment requirements.

-The output repository can be found at:
-[output_repo]() (not actually set yet because no remote has been configured at this moment